wso2/docs-choreo-dev/en/pe-docs/docs/monitoring-and-insights/delivery-insights/configure-dora-metrics.md

 To configure the CIO dashboard by enabling the other two metrics, follow the steps below:

 1. Sign in to Choreo using your Google, GitHub, or Microsoft account.
+2. In the Choreo Console header, go to the **Organization** list and select your organization.
-2. On the left navigation menu, click **Insights** and then click on **Delivery** tab.
+3. On the left navigation menu, click **Insights** and then click on **Delivery**.
-3. Scroll to the bottom of the dashboard and click **Configure**.
+4. Scroll to the bottom of the dashboard and click **Configure**.
-4. Select your incident management system.
+5. Select your incident management system.
 Currently, Choreo only supports GitHub.

 ## Configuring GitHub as the incident management system